 Billions of lines of what's now Wolfram Language code are inside software systems around the world—with tens of millions inside Wolfram|Alpha and the Wolfram Language itself.

 The Wolfram Language is clean enough to have been able to maintain compatibility all the way back to its earliest origins in Mathematica 1.0 from 1988.

-The Wolfram Language has originated many new programming ideas—some of which have influenced languages developed over the past 25 years, but many of which remain only in the Wolfram Language.
+The Wolfram Language has originated many new programming ideas—some of which have influenced languages developed over the past three decades, but many of which remain only in the Wolfram Language.